-Join us for an exciting and rewarding five day, four night exploration of the unique landscapes of Death Valley National Park while based in national park lodging at the Stovepipe Wells Village Hotel.
+Join Rock Light Photo for an exciting and rewarding five day, four night exploration of the unique landscapes of Death Valley National Park, while based in national park lodging at the Stovepipe Wells Village Hotel.

 You and fellow photographers will explore the beauty and desolate wonders of Death Valley with ominous but colorful sounding names like Badwater Basin, Dante's View, Furnace Creek and the Devil's Golf Course.
 We will explore sand dunes, salt flats, colorful sandstone canyons and historical sites in early morning and late afternoon golden hour and blue hour light, and keep our eyes peeled for Death Valley's famed wildflower blooms.